Drinks companies cheer ladies' nights in India

 While vodka and ready-to-drink beverages such as Bacardi Breezers are still among the most popular choices for Indian women, they are increasingly turning experimental, according to research firm Mintel.

 "India and whiskey are joined at the hip.
-But women and single malts aren't too far either," said Gaurav Bhatia, marketing director at Moet Hennessy India, a part of French luxury group LVMH.
+But women and single malts aren't too far either," said Gaurav Bhatia, marketing director at Moet Hennessy India, a part of French luxury group LVMH (LVMH.PA).

 Diageo says its Scotch brand Johnnie Walker Platinum and single malt Singleton are increasingly popular with women.